ManuelPetersmann/Martensite_Calculator/README.md

 ## License

-This project is licensed under the - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under GPL v3 - see the [LICENSE.md](LICENSE.md) file for details

 Created by Manuel Petersmann 2017